mr-zlaam/Re_Use_Components/README.md

 # Important Note:

-" If you have good understanding of NextJS or React Js you can contribute in this project by adding more features, fixing bugs or improving code quality."
+" If you have good understanding of NextJS or React Js along with typescript then  you can contribute in this project by adding more features, fixing bugs or improving code quality."

 ## My be In future we will be able to deliver these components as ui component library.